 Stop Treating Gypsy Rose like an Influencer

-By now, everybody who has access to the internet has heard of Gypsy Rose, and if you haven’t, please crawl out form under the rock you’ve been under.
+By now, everybody who has access to the internet has heard of Gypsy Rose, and if you haven’t, please crawl out from under the rock you’ve been under.

-Gypsy Rose has become a social media celeb, making TikToks, Instagram posts, and even going on a “tour” where she went on talk shows like Ellen to discuss her life post-release.
+Gypsy Rose has become a social media celeb, making TikToks, Instagram posts, and even going on a “tour” where she went on talk shows like Ellen to discuss her life post-release (EDIT: she now, as of 3.15.25, has multiple documentaries about her, and even her own TV show).

 While we feel no one can tell Gypsy – a victim of abuse, and someone who pled guilty to second-degree murder – how to act post-release, it is a little concerning to see people glorifying her story and her decisions.

-People today see her less as a victim, and more as an influencer.
+People today see her less as a victim or accessory to murder, and more as an influencer.

 Which is why we at Jerk think this whole social media situation with Gypsy Rose is fucked.

-This view of Gypsy as an influencer is wrong not only because it minimizes her story, but also because many of her followers are waiting for her to “fuck up” the way many of their favorite online influencers have done in the past.
+This view of Gypsy as an influencer is wrong because it minimizes her story, glorifies murder, and also because many of her followers are waiting for her to “fuck up” the way many of their favorite online influencers have done in the past.
 Cancel culture is popular, and Gypsy has absolutely no experience with it.

 We do, however, want to point out a few things.